kyxap1/starred/README.md

 ## Ruby

+- [lbrt](https://github.com/winebarrel/lbrt) - A tool to manage Librato.
+It defines the state of Librato using DSL, and updates Librato according to DSL.
+- [miam](https://github.com/winebarrel/miam) - Miam is a tool to manage IAM.
+It defines the state of IAM using DSL, and updates IAM according to DSL.
+- [posgra](https://github.com/winebarrel/posgra) - Posgra is a tool to manage PostgreSQL roles/permissions.
 - [ansible-vagrant-examples](https://github.com/geerlingguy/ansible-vagrant-examples) - Ansible examples using Vagrant to deploy to local VMs.
 - [vagrant-aws](https://github.com/mitchellh/vagrant-aws) - Use Vagrant to manage your EC2 and VPC instances.
 - [wildfly-buildpack](https://github.com/myminseok/wildfly-buildpack) - Cloud Foundry buildpack for running Java applications